 04.07 Conclusion.
 As used in this chapter, an assessment of a vendor program or process based on observations or findings.

-04.08 Counterfeit Items.
-Items that are manufactured or altered
+04.08 Counterfeit, Fraudulent, or Suspect Items.
+Items that are intentionally manufactured or altered to imitate a legitimate product without the legal right to do so (Counterfeit); intentionally misrepresented with the intent to deceive (Fraudulent); or reasonably suspected of being Counterfeit or Fraudulent (Suspect).
+[C1]

 04.09 Defect.
 See Definition in 10 CFR Part 21.

 04.10 Deviation.
 See Definition in 10 CFR Part 21.
+Counterfeit and fraudulent items are considered to be deviations.
+[C1]

 04.11 Draft Inspection Report.
 Any version of the inspection report before its official issuance.

 04.12 Escalated Enforcement Action.
 A Notice of Violation for any Severity Level I, II, or III violation (or problem), or a civil penalty or order based on a violation.